 (5) A gathering site shall be constructed to provide surface drainage adequate to prevent flooding of the gathering site and to prevent water related nuisances on adjacent properties.

 (6) Sufficient signs shall identify and show the location of first aid, restroom and drinking water facilities so spectators and participants can readily find them from any place on the gathering site.

-(7) The operator shall provide lighting adequate to ensure the comfort and safety of attendees.
+(7) The operator shall provide lighting adequate to ensure the safety of attendees.